 Calls to action (CTAs) are an important part of any marketing strategy.
 What is a call to action, anyway?
-Essentially, a CTA refers to a phrase or statement that urges readers to do something, whether it be calling your business, scheduling an appointment, or following you on social media.
+Essentially, a call to action in writing and marketing refers to a phrase or statement that urges readers to do something, whether it be calling your business, scheduling an appointment, or following you on social media.

 1. Use the Right Words